IU-PR/Capstone_project/content/docs/Groups/LogiFlex.md

 Drawing conclusions about the past week, we can conclude that this is one of the most productive weeks in terms of implementing AI in our project.
 We can't say that everything went perfectly - we wanted to develop two AI algorithms in total, but due to insufficient knowledge, we were not able to do it in full.
 There were a lot of difficulties with data processing, for which we lost a lot of time, because of which half of the team did not have time to complete individual tasks before the sprint closed.

 Nevertheless, work was done on the prototype, and all critical points were checked.
 It remains only to continue in the same spirit, analyze the errors that arise and try to solve them more quickly.

+{{< hint danger >}}
+**Feedback**
+I liked very much your visualizations.
+Almost 20% more space for the given truck - a great result that you and your team achieved in only two weeks of actual project handling.
+Given the initial momentum and clear understanding of the project at hand - keep up the pace and make sure not to ease on the development part - 5/5 for the week.
+Good job!
+As what comes to the product, are you planning to develop a convenient UI for the users to work with the algorithms?
+If algorithmic solution is already good enough for the client, start to think about the packaging and delivering a full fledged application {{< /hint >}}